Sanketika-Obsrv/obsrv-automation/docs/master-dataset_creation.md

     "redis_db_host": "localhost",
     "redis_db_port": 6379,
     "denorm_fields": [{
-        "denorm_key": "assetRef", # the field in Dataset on which denorm needs to happen "redis_db": 3, # cache store index for Master Dataset "denorm_out_field": "asset_metadata" # the name to give the new field }]
+        "denorm_key": "uid", # the field in Dataset on which denorm needs to happen "redis_db": 3, # cache store index for Master Dataset "denorm_out_field": "user_metadata" # the name to give the new field }]
 }
 ```